cpraveen/fem/dg2d/scalar_legendre/README.md

-# 2d scalar conservation law
+# 2d scalar conservation law on Cartesian grids

 There are two test cases available.